abouquet27/BachelorProject/test_project/bachelorreport.md

 documentclass: "scrartcl"
 ---

-## Introduction
-    - Presentation du projet initial
-    - What is a query
-    - "" Du langage
-    - "" De LLVM (particulièrement llvm assembly)
-    - "" De klee

 ## Definition of the problem

-The central point of this report is the implementation of the heuristic query count estimation (QCE) described in the first part of the paper.
-It is essential to explain the purpose of this heuristic in order to understand the implementation described below: In the context of symbolic execution, one of the objectives is to reduce the computational cost that the introduction of symbolic variables can generate so that we increase its efficiency.
+The central point of this report is the implementation of the heuristic query count estimation (QCE)[^1] It is essential to explain the purpose of this heuristic in order to understand the implementation described below: In the context of symbolic execution, one of the objectives is to reduce the computational cost that the introduction of symbolic variables can generate so that we increase its efficiency.
 To do this, the paper proposes this QCE heuristic whose aim is to determine whether a variable $v$ at a location $l$ in the program is a sensitive variable (or a "hot variable" as denoted in the paper).
 As described in section 3.2, a variable $v$ is sensible (or hot) at location $l$ if the number of additional queries $Q_{add}(l,v)$ is greater than a fixed fraction $\alpha$ of the total number of queries $Q_t(l)$ (see §3.2).
 Consequently, the paper presents a formula to count recursively the number queries that are selected by a function $c$:

+[^1]: Described in the first part of the paper

 $$
 q(l',c) =